aragon/protocol/docs/4-entry-points/2-controller.md

     - **First-term start time:** Timestamp in seconds when the Court will start
     - **Governor:** Object containing
         - **Funds governor:** Address of the governor allowed to manipulate module's funds
-        - **Config governor:** Address of the governor allowed to manipulate protocol settings
+        - **Config governor:** Address of the governor allowed to manipulate court settings
         - **Modules governor:** Address of the governor allowed to manipulate module's addresses
     - **Settings:** Object containing
         - **Fee token:** Address of the token contract that is used to pay for the fees